AhmetTalhaTURKMEN/Php-Part_Control_System/README.md

 This project is for keeping vehicle parts in database

+It has an interface to make the operation easy.

 If you want to try on localhost , your pc must have xampp

 To try on localhost do: